 Cornwall on Film

-These days it’s not difficult to catch a glimpse of Cornwall on the small screen, what with Poldark, Doc Martin, and Delicious on the main channels and repeats of Wycliffe usually on some more obscure channel.
+These days it’s not difficult to catch a glimpse of Cornwall on the small screen, with any number of celebrities travelling around claiming to find hidden treasures.
+Then there's Poldark, Doc Martin, and Delicious, plus repeats of Wycliffe on some more obscure channel.
 All these programs act as great adverts for the county, showing its scenery off behind the drama being played out in the foreground.

-On the big screen, Cornwall has been seen most recently in the 'Fisherman's Friend, film and ,The Kid who would be King,, a modern take on the King Arthur story, filmed partly on Bodmin Moor.
-Richard Curtis’ 2013 film, ‘About Time’, was filmed mainly down on the Roseland peninsular, as was ‘Miss Peregrines Home for Peculiar Children’, Tim Burtons time travelling fantasy, although in this, Cornwall became Wales with a whole village built at Portholland.
-It wasn’t the first time Cornwall has been relocated to another part of the world, in ‘Die Another Day’ James Bond turns up in an Icelandic diamond mine, which was actually the Eden Project and back in the 1920s Alfred Hitchcock filmed his last silent film in Polperro, even though the film was supposedly set on the Isle of Man.
+On the big screen, Cornwall has been seen recently in the 'Fisherman's Friend's' film and, 'The Kid who would be King', a modern take on the King Arthur story, filmed partly on Bodmin Moor.
+Richard Curtis’ 2013 film, ‘About Time’, was filmed mainly down on the Roseland peninsular, as was ‘Miss Peregrines Home for Peculiar Children’, Tim Burton's time travelling fantasy, although in this, Cornwall became Wales with a whole village built at Portholland.
+It wasn’t the first time Cornwall has been relocated to another part of the world, in ‘Die Another Day’ James Bond turns up in an Icelandic diamond mine, which was actually the Eden Project and back in the 1920s Alfred Hitchcock filmed his last silent film 'The Manxman' in Polperro, even though the film was supposedly set on the Isle of Man.

 Just down the coast, the historic port of Charlestown has become a haven for film crews.
 It often features in Poldark but has also been seen recently in Dr Who and Tim Burton’s ‘Alice in Wonderland’.
 Older viewers may also remember it being used in the Onedin Line?